TimSC/osm2pgcopy/README.md

 database dump
 =============

-The current fastest method is to use the C++ dump program.
+The current fastest method is to use the C++ dump program, which you can find here: https://github.com/TimSC/pgmap-query

-	sudo apt install libpqxx-dev rapidjson-dev

-	make

-	./dump